-Two ways to complement your pole dance workout
+Cross-training – two ways to complement your pole dance workout

 Find out how yoga and strength training can help pole dancers reach their objectives faster.

-- Broaden your hobbies: picking up a new one is always fun
+- broaden your hobbies: picking up a new one is always fun,

-- Reach your pole dance objectives faster
+- reach your pole dance objectives faster,

-- Rest from pole dancing while continuing to exercise.
-For example, if your elbows or wrists are sore, you can do something which is less intense on the arms
+- rest from pole dancing while continuing to exercise – for example, if your elbows or wrists are sore, you can do something which is less intense on the arms.

 Let’s learn about two ideas for pole dancers who want to add a new set of exercises to their routine.
 Discover the possibilities of cross-training.

 Yoga for pole dancing

-This won’t come as a surprise to anyone since many pole dance studios around the world offer some variant of yoga in their schedules.
+This won’t come as a surprise to anyone, since many pole dance studios around the world offer some variant of yoga in their schedules.

-Yoga initiated in ancient India and although it has a heavy mental and spiritual component, it is largely known for its physical practice, which consists mostly of the postures known as asanas.
+Yoga was initiated in ancient India and although it has a heavy mental and spiritual component, it is largely known for its physical practice, which consists mostly of the postures known as asanas.
 Just like we explained with pole dance (link to article), there are many types of yoga.
 Some focus on maintaining asanas for a long time, others prefer a rapid flow between each posture.

 - Firstly, yoga teaches you how to breathe, which is very relevant for most sports — pole dance being no exception.
-On many occasions, you can find yourself holding your breath in the middle of a combination of tricks, and this can cause your muscles to get tighter than they should and the stamina to be reduced.
-Not to mention that your balance (both physical and mental) will improve with yoga and this will absolutely come in handy for pole tricks like handspring.
+On many occasions, you can find yourself holding your breath in the middle of a combination of tricks.
+And this can cause your muscles to get tighter than they should and your stamina to be reduced.
+Not to mention that your balance (both physical and mental) will improve with yoga.
+And this will absolutely come in handy for pole tricks like handsprings.

-- Back and hamstring flexibility are the obvious winners since those will be helpful for moves like cocoon or jade, but hip opening and elbow flexibility are also important — think of ballerina or cupid.
-Additionally, yoga will guide you to generally improve your posture, which will be useful when pole dancing because figures will look cleaner with much less effort!
+- Back and hamstring flexibility are the obvious winners since those will be helpful for moves like cocoon or jade.
+But hip opening and elbow flexibility are also important — think of ballerina or cupid.
+Additionally, yoga will guide you to generally improve your posture, which will be useful when pole dancing.
+Why?
+Because figures will look cleaner with much less effort!

-Your strength will also improve thanks to the yoga practice, those chaturangas and planks will definitely tone your arms and core.
+- Your strength will also improve thanks to the yoga practice, those chaturangas and planks will definitely tone your arms and core.
 As you have probably noticed, many pole dance moves, like a ballerina, have an analogue on the yoga mat.
-A yogini is basically bow pose but up the pole!
+A yogini is basically a bow pose, but up the pole!
 Inversions are also part of both yoga and pole dance… and the list goes on to show that the two disciplines are very related.

 Another advantage of yoga is that it requires minimal gear: in most cases only a mat, although additional elements like a yoga brick or belt can also be used.
-For those who prefer a home pole workout, the good news is that yoga can also be practised from the comfort of your own home.
+For those who prefer a home pole workout, the good news is that yoga can also be practiced from the comfort of your own home.

 Strength training for pole dancing

-Even if the strength can be developed just by practising on the pole since conditioning is always a part of a pole routine, some people prefer to dedicate separate days at the gym and follow a strength routine, both bodyweight and with weights.
+Even if the strength can be developed just by practicing on the pole since conditioning is always a part of a pole routine, some people prefer to dedicate separate days at the gym and follow a strength routine, both bodyweight and with weights.

 Think of including mobility exercises in your workouts, these are very important for maintaining a good range of motion and control over your body’s flexibility.
 Both of these are very relevant when pole dancing.
 Finally, good rest is crucial for strength training, so make sure to leave time between sessions and get proper sleep.

 We have given some ideas for pole dancers who want to add a new discipline to their routine.
-There are plenty of other options, for example, many polers enjoy contemporary dance, rock climbing, skating or aerial disciplines like silks or hoop.
+There are plenty of other options, for example, many polers enjoy contemporary dance, rock climbing, skating, or aerial disciplines like silks or a hoop.
 How do you complete your pole dance routine?
 Let us know in the comments!

-Do not forget to subscribe to the newsletter if you want to read more articles about pole
+Do not forget to subscribe to the newsletter if you want to read more articles about pole.